mattbishop/sql-jsonpath-js/bnf.md

 <JSON path named variable> ::=
             <dollar sign> <JSON path identifier>
 ```
-Note: Identifiers are ECMAScript identifier names, but may not start with <dollar sign>
+Note: Identifiers are ECMAScript identifier names, but may not start with <dollar sign>.
+They follow the SQL object naming standard.

 ```